 Arlington Thrive is the only organization in Arlington County, Virginia that provides same-day, emergency financial assistance to County residents who experience sudden financial crisis such as temporary unemployment or illness.
 Most clients are the working poor, elderly and disabled people on a fixed income, and the homeless and formerly homeless who need funds as a “safety net” until they are able to get back on firmer financial footing.
 Arlington Thrive’s clients are among Arlington County’s most vulnerable residents.
 Families with children are given the highest priority, and one-third of the individuals served by Arlington Thrive are children.
 During the coronavirus pandemic this emergency support is more important than ever.
 The commitment of Seekers Church to be in solidarity with those in need supports the mission of Arlington Thrive.
 Cynthia Dahlin is a longtime volunteer and supporter of Arlington Thrive.

 The Caron LGBTQ/AIDS retreat began in the 1980s as a safe, supportive place for those with HIV/AIDS and in recovery to come together.
-Over the years, the retreats have expanded to be inclusive of all in the LGBTQ community, regardless if they are impacted by HIV/AIDS.
+Over the years, the retreats have expanded to be inclusive of all in the LGBTQ community, regardless of whether they are impacted by HIV/AIDS.
 Their core group of faithful participants has grown into a special extended family and welcomes others to join the family.
-Although the in-person retreats have been postponed due to the current pandemic, the Foundation is having mini socials periodically on Zoom.
+Although the in-person retreats were postponed due to the pandemic, they resumed this year.
+The Foundation is also having mini socials periodically on Zoom.
 Larry Rawlings is a long-time supporter of the Caron Foundation.

-The Congregation Action Network is a network of faith communities in Washington, DC, and the Maryland and Virginia suburbs acting in solidarity to end detention, deportation, profiling, and criminalization of immigrants, and demanding and upholding justice, dignity, safety, and family unity.
-Since 2017, this collective of more than 70 Christian, Jewish, Muslim, Humanist, Hindu, Buddhist, and other congregations, has brought its faithful resistance to bear in the DC/MD/VA region to provide support and solidarity to neighbors, friends, and family who fear being detained, deported or profiled.
+The Congregation Action Network (CAN) is a network of faith communities in Washington, DC, and the Maryland and Virginia suburbs.
+The Network acts in solidarity to end detention, deportation, profiling, and criminalization of immigrants, demanding and upholding justice, dignity, safety, and family unity.
+CAN was created in 2017 primarily to defend undocumented immigrants from detention and deportation.
+Since then, this collective of more than 70 Christian, Jewish, Muslim, Humanist, Hindu, Buddhist, and other congregations, has brought its faithful resistance to bear in the DC/MD/VA region to provide support and solidarity to neighbors, friends, and family who fear being detained, deported or profiled.

-In the face of hate and discrimination, the Network is committed to showing love, compassion, and hospitality.
-A primary focus for the Network is Deportation Defense: pulling out all the stops to keep a neighbor facing deportation from being deported.
-This includes advocacy, community organizing, fundraising, family support, media outreach, and communications.
-Seekers has been a member of CAN since its inception and members of the community are active in the Montgomery County Cluster of congregations.
+Seekers Church has been a member of CAN since its inception and members of the community are active in the Montgomery County Cluster of congregations.
 Trish Nemore and the Eyes to See Ears to Hear Peace Prayer Mission Group nurture our partnership with CAN.

-Equality Virginia, an organization which educates about and advocates for policies to support the human rights of LGBTQ people of all ages in Virginia.
+Equality Virginia, is an organization which educates about and advocates for policies to support the human rights of LGBTQ people of all ages in Virginia.
 Equality Virginia has worked on local and state policies concerning safety for LGBTQ youth in schools, marriage equality, housing discrimination, police violence against transgender persons, employment discrimination and harassment, and services for older LGBTQ persons.
-Last year, Equality Virginia built coalitions and worked on electing delegates who could turn control of the statehouse to Democrats who promised to bring positive bills to the floor for votes, and this resulted in the Virginia Values Act, a bill combining many rights which had not been tackled head on in previous years.
-The details of these bills can be found in the newly redesigned website, linked above.
+Last year, Equality Virginia helped to suggest and support bills building specific programs and rights in housing, health and employment to take advantage of the Democratic majority in the House of Delegates.

 The organization staff helps coordinate events for education and advocacy around the state, leading up to a highly respected lobby day which combines education of the many volunteers who come to lobby and sessions for legislators on particular issues.
 Particular groups are organized to help gather energy around an issue which will be focused on in the future.
-Cynthia Dahlin first attended the People of Faith group to work on marriage equality, and then moved into the lobbying corps.
-This year, the legislature is meeting via zoom, but EV spent money it might usually spend on our lobbying packets on upgrading its website, finding engaging ways to use interactive tools along with zoom, so that legislators can get answers to how attendees feel about various questions as they meet with us.
-There are Bills and Bagels sessions every Monday morning, and they have been well attended by Delegates and Senators—due to zoom, I may actually know more legislators by sight than before!
+Last year, there were ” Bills and Bagels” sessions every Monday morning, which were well attended by Delegates and Senators.
+Energy is a bit lower this year, as the new governor is eliminating many advances by executive order, but EV will continue to push on the key components.
 Cynthia Dahlin has been an active participant in the work of Equality Virginia since 2013.